Skip to content

 When it comes to legal matters, an organization can be legally obligated for actions taken under both express or implied authority.
 That’s why many business owners choose liability insuring to protect their company from being legally responsible for the decisions made by their employees.

 An apparent authority policy sets clear guidelines on when a person or entity can act on behalf of another.
+SHRM recommends that authority boundaries be clearly defined during onboarding and included in employment agreements to protect both the organization and its employees.
 It defines the scope of authority, whether express or implied, and helps prevent misunderstandings or conflicts of interest.
 This policy protects both individuals and organizations from legal liability by clarifying who has the authority to make decisions and under what circumstances.
 It can be part of broader policies like a conflict of interest policy to manage risks and ensure proper actions are taken.

 By following an apparent authority policy, business owners, directors, and officers can prevent being held legally responsible for unauthorized actions.
 Understanding when an agent has the authority to act, whether through ostensible or implied authority, helps reduce legal and financial risks.
 This policy also helps avoid potential conflicts of interest by ensuring personal interests don’t interfere with business decisions.